h-connor/OneLifeHardcore7DaysMod/readme.md

 * Bears can climb ladders
 * Reduced bear hp by 20%, and zombie bear hp by 30%
 * Slightly reduced the spawnrate of birds nests
+* Land mines damage has been reduced by 20%

 ## Balancing